RapeLay

 RapeLay (レイプレイ, Reipurei) is a 3D eroge video game made by Illusion, released on April 21, 2006, in Japan.
-Compared to Illusion's previous games, the main story is shorter, it features an improved 3D engine and is mainly played through mouse control.
-The game centers on a male character who stalks and rapes a mother and her two daughters.
+Compared to Illusion's previous games, the main story is shorter, features an improved 3D engine and is mainly played through mouse control.
+The game centers on a vengeful repeat offender who stalks and rapes a mother and her two daughters.
 Three years after its initial release, the game garnered international attention and controversy for its content, resulting in it being banned in several countries.

 Gameplay

-RapeLay is played from the perspective of a chikan named Masaya Kimura, who stalks and subsequently rapes the Kiryū family (a mother and her two daughters).
+RapeLay is played from the perspective of a recently-bailed chikan named Masaya Kimura, a recidivist sex offender who has a history of previous arrests and also happens to be the son of a high-rank public official.
+With his release, he stalks and subsequently rapes the Kiryū family: a widowed 42-year-old mother named Yūko and her two daughters 17-year-old Aoi and 12-year-old Manaka.

+The game's Story Mode centers around Kimura who rapes (in consecutive order) Manaka, Yūko, and Aoi.
+After the player finishes raping all three women, they unlock Free Play mode, where the player can engage in consensual sex with the same three women in a variety of selectable stages.

 Plot

-In Story Mode, the player controls a sex offender with a history of previous arrests.
-The protagonist sexually assaults two minors and an adult woman in the order of 12-year-old Manaka, 42-year-old Yūko, and 17-year-old Aoi.
-After the player finishes raping all three women, they unlock Free Play mode.

 Aoi Kiryū catches Masaya Kimura groping a woman on a subway train, leading to his arrest by the authorities.
-The next morning, Aoi and her younger sister Manaka help their mother, Yūko, find a wallet she lost around their home while talking about Aoi's incident the previous day.
-Unknown to them, Kimura secretly eavesdrops on their conversation while waiting outside their house.
-It is revealed here that his father, a well-known influential politician, managed to release him from custody.
+The next morning, she and her younger sister Manaka help their mother, Yūko, find a wallet she lost around their home while talking about Aoi's incident the previous day.
+Unknown to them, a recently released Kimura secretly eavesdrops on their conversation while waiting outside their house; he reveals that his father, a well-known influential politician, managed to bail him.
 When Kimura discovers that Yūko is widowed, he decides to exact revenge, starting with Manaka.

 After following Manaka to the subway station, he gropes her on a train.
 Leaving the train at the next stop, he traps Manaka in a public bathroom, rapes her and takes photos of her naked, semen-covered body with his mobile phone.
 Masaya instructs Manaka to feign sickness and stay in her room the next day.

 The following day, Masaya follows Yūko from her house to the subway before fondling her on a train.
 He then follows her to the city park.
 As instructed by Masaya, Manaka calls Yūko on her mobile phone, telling her that she is in the bushes at the park.
 When Yūko walks towards the bushes, Masaya ambushes her, ties her up, and rapes her.
 He takes photos as he did with Manaka previously, before handing her over to his gang of henchmen, who detain her for him.